Vonage/vivid-3/libs/components/src/lib/sidenav-disclosure/README.md

 The sidenav-disclosure has a `role` button.
 Sidenav-disclosure has `aria-expanded` set to true when the content is visible.
 Otherwise, it is set to false.
 Sidenav-disclosure has a value specified for `aria-controls` that refers to the content.

-## Keyboard Interaction

-When the sidenav-disclosure has focus:

-`Enter`: activates the sidenav-disclosure and toggles the visibility of the content.
-`Space`: activates the sidenav-disclosure and toggles the visibility of the content.
-`Tab`: moves focus to the next element in the tab order.
-`Shift` + `Tab`: moves focus to the previous element in the tab order.